kevinyswong/kevinyswong.github.io/index.md

   growing up in its jurisdiction, brought up in its image, and taught its customs, automatically identify with the new power.
-This range of predicates is what experimenting with class entails, not in the examples of limited scope Bobos considers in which individuals operate within the power of another group.
+This range of predicates is what experimenting with class entails, not in the examples of limited scope Bobo considers in which individuals operate within the power of another group.
   The difficulty of this task and the scope of such a demographic shift is what we must consider when we wish to understand the effects of class.
 However, we need not plan out and implement such a long and arduous course of events since